Rent safe and private dog parks hosted by locals

 You might not understand why your dog is afraid, but to them?
 Their triggers are the scariest things in the world.
 Never force your dog to interact with something that’s making them uncomfortable.

 Instead, prioritize pleasant exposure more than direct interaction.
 This is often called passive socialization.
 Your dog is still learning even if they aren’t right next to their triggers!
-Make your sessions positive experience that your dog can feel confident about:
+Make your sessions a positive experience your dog can feel confident about.

 • Keep calm yourself in the presence of triggers (we know, this is easier said than done)!